Zimbabwe - Wildlife Photography and Conservation in Victoria Falls

 About the Project

-This project is a collaboration between wildlife organizations and the Zimbabwe Parks Authority, in order to research and protect these vital ecosystems.
+This project is a collaboration with wildlife organizations and the Zimbabwe Parks Authority, in order to research and protect the vital ecosystems in the region.

 Volunteer Work and Contribution

 Throughout your stay, you will be participating in various research-based activities where you will also have the opportunity to improve your photography.
 Your day will be split between conservation/research and photography, but normally you will be able to take pictures throughout.
 Depending on the season, you may be involved in the following activities.
 Please note that some activities, and some research methodologies, are seasonal and you may not be able to take part in every activity during your stay.

-Elephant Research – the populations of elephant in this region are huge, but little is known about their seasonal behaviors.
+Elephant Research: The elephant population in this region is huge, but little is known about their seasonal behaviors.
 You will be assisting in documenting the location, size and structure of elephant herds, helping to build up a database of individual animals using their ear notches, tusk size, and shape as identification markers.
-We will also be looking at feeding behaviors to assess the species’ impact on the vegetation of the Park.
+We will also be looking at feeding behaviors to assess the species’ impact on the vegetation of the park.

 Biodiversity Assessment: To complement the large predator research, you will assist in monitoring the number and distribution of other species within the park.
 Data is collected by driven transect surveys on historically used routes to allow for comparison over time.

 Entomological Survey: We hope you enjoy insects!
 This research program is trying to understand the complex relationships between the vast array of insects and the even greater array of plants and trees within the parks.
 You will lay out traps and assist in identifying what we catch.

-Conservation Education – a vital part of your role will be assisting with our outreach programs with the local community.
+Conservation Education: A vital part of your role will be assisting with our outreach programs with the local community.
 These programs help increase support for conservation efforts.
-You will therefore be assisting in preparing lesson plans which you will later teach.
+You will therefore be assisting in preparing lesson plans which you will later teach in some of the local schools.